 We believe that student-to-student tutoring is a valuable service to students who want additional help in a course beyond that offered through conscientious study, regular course attendance, and conferences with professors.
 [Back to top]

-You agree to attend tutoring weekly for the semester.
+Students are expected to meet with their assigned tutor once/week.
+There is always something to review or practice.
 You sign a contract agreeing to be a responsible student (attend class regularly, complete all assignments, meet with the professor, etc.).
 Tutoring works best when tutor and student meet consistently throughout the semester.
 [Back to top]

 Most students who request a tutor are in need of consistent help in the course.
 Our tutors are work-study students who arrange time for you out of their busy schedules.
 Expecting tutors to meet only once in awhile does not allow them to meet their work study hours.
-If this occurs, your contract will by cancelled by the tutor coordinator.
+Tutoring should occur once/week.
+Absences/cancelled tutoring sessions may result in your tutoring contract being cancelled by the Tutor Coordinator.

 Most often you will be placed with an individual tutor, although in some cases group tutoring may be offered to you if you are requesting help in a high demand area.
 For your short-term questions, please meet with your professors.
 They are a valuable but often underutilized resource on campus.